andreab67/site-checker/README.md

-Create Terraform, CloudFormation, deployment scripts Add Azure and Google Cloud instructions and suggested specs for instances / containers Create instuctions to deploy in Azure Container Apps and AWWS Fargate
+Create Terraform, CloudFormation, deployment scripts Add Azure and Google Cloud instructions and suggested specs for instances / containers Create instuctions to deploy in Azure Container Apps and AWWS Fargate Detail more FluxCD deployment process and provide instrcutions on how to deploy and integrate